websauna/websauna/README.rst

 Chosen trade offs
 =================

 Pyramid web framework provides very flexible configuration, but not many defaults components to go with.
-Thus, the following trade offs have been made with ``pyramid_web20``.
+Thus, the following trade offs have been made with ``websauna``.
 The main goal of the project is to offer something that works out of the box, not maximum flexibility.
 So convenience has been chosen over configurability.
 To override any of these trade offs you might wish to simply fork this project or suggest something clever, so that the project still runs out of the box without going through too many hoops and loops.

 * Database is fixed to PostgreSQL